 (4) Prior to the adoption, amendment, or repeal of any rule, the agency shall afford interested persons at least 20 days' notice of a hearing and at least 28 days from the day of the original notice to submit data, views, or arguments, orally or in writing.
 If an amended or supplemental notice is filed, additional time may be allowed for oral or written submissions.
 In the case of substantive rules, the notice of proposed rulemaking must state that opportunity for oral hearing must be granted if requested by either 10% or 25, whichever is less, of the persons who will be directly affected by the proposed rule, by a governmental subdivision or agency, by the appropriate administrative rule review committee, or by an association having not less than 25 members who will be directly affected.
-The notice of proposed rulemaking must include an opportunity for an interested person to request that the agency provide a presentation of the rule proposal and allow the public to submit oral or written questions or comments if a hearing is held.
-Prior to final adoption of a rule, an agency shall respond to the questions or comments raised during the hearing.
 If the proposed rulemaking involves matters of significant interest to the public, the agency shall schedule an oral hearing.